 12401 Coit Road

 Stanley Roediger was appointed to the Planning Commission in 1960.
-During this period, serious consideration was being given to the future of Bratenahl and the role development should play in that future.
-He was involved in the developing and implementing the zoning code, and then the building of Bratenahl Court and then in the building of Bratenahl Place One and Two.
+During this period, serious consideration was being given to the future of Bratenahl, and the role development should play in that future.
+He was involved in the developing and implementing the zoning code, and then the building of Bratenahl Court and then in the construction of Bratenahl Place One and Two.

 Stan personified the many residents who found time to participate in the operation and management of the Village.
 He was never too busy to attend another meeting or give his advice and recommendations.

 Stanley Roediger was born November 9, 1910, to William and Nancy Roediger.
 He was a graduate of Shaw High School and Fenn College.
-Prior to World War II, he was a sergeant with the Mounted 107th Cavalry A Troop.
+Before World War II, Stanley was a sergeant with the Mounted 107th Cavalry A Troop.
 During the war, he worked for the E.F.
 Hauserman company building landing mats for the island airfields in the Pacific.
-They also built tugboats for the U.S. Navy.

 He served on the board of directors of East Cleveland Savings and Loan and served on the board of the Huron Road Hospital and Notre Dame College of Ohio.

-The family had a zest for living and some of the liveliest times involved their pony, Skippy, who was a notorious village character.
-He often followed the children to school and would respond only when called by the children.
+The family had a zest for living, and some of the liveliest times involved their pony, Skippy, who was a notorious village character.
+He often followed the children to school and would only respond when called by one of the children.
 He escaped numerous times, even to running on the freeway.
 On one July 4, he was bitten by another pony.
 No veterinarians were open to give a tetanus shot.
 One of the girl’s boyfriends, a surgical intern at St. Vincent Charity Hospital, was called for help.
 He reluctantly agreed to service Skippy.